 Non-comedogenic Components

-Silicone-based moisturizers, especially those with dimethicone, offer a lightweight, mattifying effect without suffocating your skin8.
+Silicone-based Best Moisturizer for Oily Skin Dermatologist-Recommended, especially those with dimethicone, offer a lightweight, mattifying effect without suffocating your skin.
 These ingredients help achieve a smooth, shine-free finish, perfect for oily skin.

-Best Moisturizer for Oily Skin Dermatologist Recommended
+Best Moisturizer for Oily Skin, Dermatologist Recommended

 Benefits of Gel Moisturizers